Blended Himalayan Cuisine

 Factoring into this equation must be the fact that Owner and Executive Chef, Karma Bhotia, born in the mountains of Nepal and son of a Buddhist lama, instills his philosophy of “kindness, love, patience and serve others” in everything he does, especially while concocting his favorite dishes as he cooks “from the heart.”
 This former mountain climber and backpacking guide makes sure that all of his employees get proper training to ensure every guest receives exceptional treatment.

 Having hiked and cooked his way through S.E.
-Asia, the Himalayas, and Austria, where Bhotia was a chef for 8 years, he learned that simple spices make huge flavors.
+Asia, the Himalayas, and Austria, where Bhotia was a chef for 8 years, he learned that simple spices make bold flavors.
 The merging of more “mild” Tibetan spices with the bolder Nepalese and European spices and herbs combine to make for an unforgettable culinary experience.
 Bhotia is most recently from California where he owned the restaurant “Tibet Nepal House of Pasadena,” which also won awards.